Litmaps

 • Seed map generation from a single article

-• Automatic email alerts for new papers (daily/weekly/monthly)
+• Automatic email alerts (daily, weekly, monthly, configurable)

 • BibTeX export